Shortest Paths without a Map, but with an Entropic Regularizer: Reductions and Applications

 Initially, the traversal algorithm occupies the source node $a$ with probability $1$.
 The evolving tree consists of the two initial nodes $r$ and $c_r$, with a $0$-weight edge connecting them.
 The homeomorphism maps $r$ to $p(a)$ and $c_r$ to $a$.
 The evolving tree algorithm occupies $c_r$ with probability $1$.
 Hence, the induction hypothesis is satisfied at the base of the induction.
 For the inductive step, consider the current layer $i-1$, the new layer $i$ and edges between them.
 If a node in layer $i-1$ has no child in layer $i$, we delete the homeomorphic preimage (which must be a leaf and cannot be $c_r$) in the evolving tree.
 If a node $v$ in layer $i-1$ has two children in layer $i$, we execute a fork step where we generate two new leaves and connect them to the preimage of $v$ (a leaf) in the evolving tree, and extend the homeomorphism to the new leaves in the obvious way.
 Otherwise, if a node $v$ in layer $i-1$ has a single child in layer $i$, we modify the homeomorphism to map the preimage of $v$ to its child in layer $i$.
 After executing as many such discrete steps as needed, if there is a weight $1$ edge connecting a node $u$ in layer $i-1$ to a node $v$ in layer $i$, we execute a continuous step, increasing the weight of the edge incident on the homeomorphic preimage of $v$ in the evolving tree (which must be a leaf) for a time interval of length $1$.
 After executing all these steps, we simply copy the probability distribution on the leaves of the evolving tree to the homeomorphic images in layer $i$ of the layered tree.
 This clearly satisfies all the induction hypotheses at layer $i$.
+Moreover, since the evolving tree has at most $k$ leaves at any time, and each non-leaf other than the root has exactly two children, its depth is at most $k$.

 Notice that since the target $b$ is assumed to be the only node in the last layer, when we reach it, the evolving tree is reduced to a single edge connecting $r$ to the homeomorphic preimage of $b$.
 The weight of this edge equals the weight of the path in the layered tree from $p(a)$ to $b$, which is the same as the weight of the path from $a$ to $b$ (because the edge $\{p(a),a\}$ has weight $0$).
 Moreover, the fractional strategy that is induced in the layered tree does not pay more than the fractional strategy in the evolving tree.
 Hence, it is $C$-competitive.